What are Shoe Insoles and Do You Need Them?

 How to Choose the Right Insoles

-Memory foam has gotten a lot of attention the past decade or so, but when it comes to shoe inserts, it’s typically not the best option for our feet.
+Memory foam has gotten a lot of attention in the past decade or so, but when it comes to shoe inserts, it’s typically not the best option for our feet.
 Memory foam insoles tend to “sink and stay” instead of rebounding.
 That means they can actually make foot pain worse over time.

 Instead, it’s best to choose insoles with responsive foams that can absorb impact and help you rebound to your next step with more ease.
 Here are a few things you can consider before buying your next pair of shoe insoles.